Dev-Now/print-automation-service/README.md

 python src\main.py
 ```

-- Drop a PDF file into the `print_jobs` folder
+- Drop a PDF or DOCX file into the `print_jobs` folder
-- Check if it prints automatically
+- Check if it converts/prints automatically
 - Press `Ctrl+C` to stop

+**Note:** Make sure pandoc is installed and accessible from your PATH before testing DOCX conversion.

-### 5. Install as Windows Service
+### 6. Install as Windows Service

 ```powershell
 # Run as Administrator